 The Journey Begins

-For those drawn to explore the rich tapestry of shamanism, the journey is both inward and outward.
-It’s a path of discovery that can lead to profound personal growth and a renewed sense of purpose.
-Whether through direct participation in shamanic rituals, studying under experienced practitioners, or integrating shamanic principles into daily life, the journey of shamanism is open to all who seek it.
+So shamanism for many Westerners is a helpful path of self-discovery and this is something beautiful.
+Shamanic work can lead to profound personal growth and a renewed sense of purpose.
+Whether through direct participation in shamanic rituals, studying with experienced practitioners, or integrating shamanic principles into daily life, the journey of shamanism is in general open to all who seek it.
+That doesn’t mean that everyone studying shamanism is supposed to be a shaman.
+Many people in the West rather call themselves a shamanic practitioner.

 Historical Context of Shamanism